yzen-dev/plain-to-class/README.md

 > Note: The current version of the package supports only PHP 8.1 +.

 > For PHP version 7.4, you can read the documentation in [version v0.*](https://github.com/yzen-dev/plain-to-class/tree/php-7.4).
->
-> For PHP version 8.0, you can read the documentation in [version v1.*](https://github.com/yzen-dev/plain-to-class/tree/php-8.0).

 ## :scroll: **Usage**

 Common use case: